demisto/content/Packs/EmailCommunication/Scripts/PreprocessEmail/README.md

 This script checks incoming emails from the incident type.
-If the emails contain an 8-digit hash in the email subject, the script will add the email response to the existing incident War Room with the "email-thread" tag.
+If the emails contain an 8-digit hash in the email subject, the script will add the email response to the existing incident in the War Room with the "email-thread" tag.
 If there is no 8-digit hash in the email subject, the preprocessing will open a new incident for this email.

 The script is a part of the Email Communication pack.